Queenstown to Arrowtown

 Queenstown to Gibbston

-Gibbston is located a 30-minute drive from Queenstown’s CBD and is known as the 'Valley of the Vines' due to the award-winning Pinot Noir produced in the area.
-Gibbston is the perfect place to visit for an afternoon of wine tasting, a cosy long lunch buy the fire, or simply to enjoy a bottle of the latest vintage.
+Gibbston is located a 30-minute drive from Queenstown’s CBD and is known as the 'Valley of the Vines' due to the award-winning pinot noir produced in the area.
+Gibbston is the perfect place to visit for an afternoon of wine tasting, e-biking, a cosy long lunch by the fire, or simply to enjoy a bottle of the latest vintage.

-There are numerous award-wining vineyards throughout the valley, with everything from intimate one-room tasting rooms to all-encompassing premises with on-site accommodation and restaurants.
-Local wine tour companies have a fantastic selection of tours to suit all tastes and timetables, and are more than happy to create bespoke tours based on your group's preferences.
+There are numerous award-winning vineyards throughout the valley, with everything from intimate one-room tasting rooms to all-encompassing premises with on-site accommodation and restaurants.
+Local wine tour companies have a fantastic selection of tours to suit all tastes and timetables and are more than happy to create bespoke tours based on your group's preferences.